Settings and Functions I First Mastered When Starting to Use Claude Code

 name: memo-management

-description: Used when handling memos, minutes, and note files.
-Applied in situations requiring summarization, organization, and action extraction.
+description: Used when handling memos, meeting minutes, and note files.
+Applied in scenarios involving summarizing, organizing, and extracting actions.

 ---